preciofishbone/OmniaDocs/web-content-management/publishing-features/aggregated-calendar/index.rst

 Targeting a calendar
 ---------------------
-By default all users of the intranet can see all calendars, but you can set that a calendar should be shown just for som users.
-Here's how:
+By default all users of the intranet can see all calendars, but you can set that a calendar should be shown just for some users.
+One example could be a calendar for a specific office.
+Here's how target a calendar:

 1. Select the calendar as shown under *Edit a calendar*.
 2. Click "TARGETING".